 Or: I used to write a weekly column.
 I've got a big piece about coins and COVID in the works, but it's been stuck at the 88% done mark for a few weeks.
 Maybe this'll help to break the blog content logjam?
 (It did!)
 Well, I actually have drafts of several mundane blog posts gathering … Continue reading Me Writing About Me Writing About Me Writing

 A pizza story in three acts: The Recipe, The Interview, Lessons Learned.
 Act I: The Pizza Recipe There’s an online recipe trend wherein chef-writers write endlessly before giving you the recipe.
 That sucks.
 Those people deserve your ire and scorn.
 So, without ado, here’s one of my favorite pizza recipes, from Late Night Pizza’s Michael … Continue reading Late Night Pizza Grilled Cheese Pizza Recipe

 (Or: How I Learned to Hire Smarter) These are special times.
 Because of Covid-19, there’s more furloughing and firing than ever.
 Does it not then stand to reason that there are or will soon be more people looking to get hired?
-HR hiring managers will be overwhelmed with applicants.
+If so, HR hiring managers will be overwhelmed with applicants.
 Well, more overwhelmed.
-Case in point, … Continue reading Hiring and Firing in the Time of Coronavirus
+Case … Continue reading Hiring and Firing in the Time of Coronavirus

 James Mercer has often used the mall as lyrical metaphor.
 Well, at least for a few productive years he did.
 Before that, the mall was more mall than metaphor. ...At some point, Mercer and the mall had a falling out.
 The Early Mall Period: The Mall as Friend Know Your Onion - The Shins - … Continue reading James Mercer and the Shopping Mall